-The Sand Industry in Switzerland : Guest blog by Natacha Reymond from Sand X
+The Sand Industry in Switzerland : Guest post by Natacha Reymond from Sand X

 In the autumn semester of 2018, a group of students of the University of Geneva, Switzerland, worked intensely on the global sand crisis and the sand supply industry.
 A few of them chose to focus their research on Western Switzerland and looked at good and bad practices in the area.